reminyborg/talk_2016-08-14_ract-and-choo/slides.md

 - Html templating

-- A very cool component needed for application development
+- A very cool module

 ## What react is not:

 - Everything else
-]
---
-.right-column[
-### That is what the React community is for!
 ]
 ---
 .left-column[